Sequential Experimental Design for X-Ray CT Using Deep Reinforcement Learning: Numerical Experiments

 Figure (\ref{fig:TriangleSamples}) presents two samples of the agent's performance in an end-to-end reward setting, in which the agent selects the initial two angles of $44^{\circ}$ and $153^{\circ}$.
 Subsequently, for the right phantom, the agent selects $76^{\circ}$, $115^{\circ}$, and $165^{\circ}$ as the following three angles, while for the left phantom, the agent chooses $97^{\circ}$, $136^{\circ}$, and $3^{\circ}$.
 Notably, these angles are almost tangential to the edges of the triangle phantoms.

-We observe that the agent tends to select more angles around the informative angles or repeat its selection when the first two angles are close to the informative angles.
-Again, this behavior can be explained by the informative angles containing the most relevant information for accurate reconstruction.
+We observe that sometimes, the agent selects more angles around the informative angles or repeats its selection when the first two angles are close to the informative angles.
+This sub-optimal behavior is counter-intuitive and might indicate that the policy network's capacity is too limited to avoid this repetition.

-In regards to the out-of-distribution test, Table (\ref{tb:TriangleTest}) demonstrates that the Actor-Critic policies outperform the equidistant benchmark.
+In the context of evaluating unseen rotations across 300 test phantoms, Table (\ref{tb:TriangleTest}) demonstrates that the Actor-Critic policies outperform the equidistant benchmark.
 Furthermore, it is observed that the end-to-end reward setting achieves the highest quality in terms of reconstruction.